 With over 1 million confirmed cases of COVID-19 in the United States, according to Johns Hopkins University, federal and state officials have called for a mandatory hold of non-essential healthcare procedures to reduce the strain on the public health care system and ensure frontline workers are properly equipped to care for the thousands stricken daily with coronavirus.

 Suspended services include cosmetic procedures; routine dental, physicals and eye exams; elective surgeries; and non-urgent orthodontic and endodontic work, which has meant that even those working in the healthcare industry have not been immune to the impact of the coronavirus.

-By mid-March, 17,000 dental workers and 12,000 doctors' office employees had lost their jobs.
-Now — nearly two months later — non-essential healthcare workers from every walk of life are among the more than 36.4 million people who have filed jobless claims as of May 9.
+By mid-March, 17,000 dental workers and 12,000 doctors’ office employees had lost their jobs.
+Now — nearly two months later — non-essential healthcare workers from every walk of life are among the more than 30 million unemployed U.S. workers who are out of work.